Nio Stock: All the News Says Investors Will Lose

 In other words, you’d better be completely on board with battery swapping if you plan to hold NIO stock.
 As a refresher, battery swapping refers to regularly replacing depleted EV batteries (or at least, parts of batteries) with fully charged ones instead of going to a charging station.

-Either Nio’s management are brilliant and ahead of their time, or they’re stubbornly doubling down on a technology that might not achieve mass adoption.
+Either Nio’s management is brilliant and ahead of its time, or stubbornly doubling down on a technology that might not achieve mass adoption.
 As a Reuters report explained, other EV manufacturers say that battery swapping stations “are too costly and prefer offering fast charging technologies and extended-range hybrid models to solve range anxiety for users.”

 Nio is taking a huge risk by investing heavily in battery swapping technology.
-Bear in mind, Nio is unprofitable and missed EPS estimates in its most recently reported quarter.
+Remember, Nio is unprofitable and missed EPS estimates in its most recently reported quarter.
 So, perhaps it’s not wise for Nio to take big financial risks, and this is something investors should consider carefully.

 Nio’s Wrongheaded Idea: Introduce an Ultra-Expensive EV